vercel/next.js/docs/api-reference/next/server.md

 ---
-description: Use Middleware to run code before a request is completed.
+description: Learn about the Edge Middleware helpers and APIs.
 ---

 # next/server